 It goes without saying that I loved Uzaki and Sakurai.
 They are the focus of the story and I bought into their relationship.
 So, with that being obvious, I want to talk about the cafe owner, Akihiko and his daughter, Ami.
 They were great and I loved the way they evolved as the story went on.
 At first, they watched from afar, but as the story progressed they got more and more involved and failed to hide their enjoyment.
 When they discovered that Sakurai and Uzaki had woken up together in the same futon, they instantly closed the cafe, slid a couple of pieces of cakes across the counter and asked them to go on.
 There really weren’t that many characters in the series, so it’s great that the side characters are so interesting.

 Who was your least favourite character?

 That only really leaves Sakurai’s friend, Sakaki, but even he was pretty entertaining and just about the best wingman anyone could ask for.
-The only other character was Uzaki’s mother and her misunderstanding of the conversations she heard between Sakurai and Uzaki were hilarious.
+The only other character was Uzaki’s mother and her misunderstanding of the conversations she heard between Sakurai and Uzaki was hilarious.
 Actually, I think the only character that I found a bit odd was that damn cat that kept showing up everywhere with its shocked expression.
 I have no idea what that was all about, but it was a little weird.
+Funny, but still weird.

 Would you like some more?